Russian warship Moskva has sunk

 The loss of the Moskva could delay any new, wide-ranging offensive.

-Maksym Marchenko, the governor of the Odessa region, across the Black Sea to the northwest of Sevastopol, said the Ukrainians struck the ship with two Neptune missiles and caused "serious damage".
+Maksym Marchenko, the governor of the Odesa region, across the Black Sea to the northwest of Sevastopol, said the Ukrainians struck the ship with two Neptune missiles and caused "serious damage".

-Oleksiy Arestovych, an adviser to Ukraine's president, then said the ship sank, calling it an event of "colossal significance."
-But Yuriy Sak, an adviser to Ukraine's defense minister, later said he was unable to confirm that the ship was sunk or even hit by Ukrainian forces.
+Oleksiy Arestovych, an adviser to Ukraine's president, then said the ship sank, calling it an event of "colossal significance".
+But Yuriy Sak, an adviser to Ukraine's defence minister, later said he was unable to confirm that the ship was sunk or even hit by Ukrainian forces.
 He said he was aware of the comments by other Ukrainian officials but "could neither confirm nor deny" what happened.

 "If or when this is confirmed, if it is confirmed, we can only have a sigh of relief because this means that fewer missiles will reach Ukrainian cities," he told the Associated Press.

-Russia's Defense Ministry said ammunition on board detonated as a result of a fire, without saying what caused the blaze.
+Russia's Defence Ministry said ammunition on board detonated as a result of a fire, without saying what caused the blaze.
 It said the "main missile weapons" were not damaged.
-In addition to the cruise missiles, the warship also had air-defense missiles and other guns.
+In addition to the cruise missiles, the warship also had air-defence missiles and other guns.

 The Neptune is an anti-ship missile that was recently developed by Ukraine and based on an earlier Soviet design.
 The launchers are mounted on trucks stationed near the coast, and, according to the Washington-based Center for Strategic and International Studies, the missiles can hit targets up to 280 kilometres away.
 That would have put the Moskva within range, based on where the fire began.